Help, My Dog Is Constipated! Best Natural Constipation Remedies

 The second thing you need to do is consider cutting back on how much you feed your dog.

-2016 survey conducted by the Association for Pet Obesity Prevention, 53.9 percent of all dogs who are checked by veterinarians are overweight or obese, with a
+According to a 2016 survey conducted by the Association for Pet Obesity Prevention, 53.9 percent of all dogs who are checked by veterinarians are overweight or obese, with a whopping 19.8 percent of these dogs in the obese category!

-if you truly love your dog, you’ll make sure he or she is at a healthy weight.
+We know it’s hard to resist those puppy dog eyes begging for food, but if you truly love your dog, you’ll make sure he or she is at a healthy weight.

 Have your dog weighed at your veterinarian’s office and ask where they fall on the weight scale and how much he/she SHOULD weigh for his/her size and build.
 Many veterinarians will actually do this for free in between regular visits.